roberttidey/Schradertpm/README.md

 # Schrader tyre pressure monitor for ESP8266
 This is a work in progress.
 It is not functional yet.

-It is effectivel a port of the excellent Hackster project by JSMSolns
+It is effectively a port of the excellent Hackster project by JSMSolns

 https://www.hackster.io/jsmsolns/arduino-tpms-tyre-pressure-display-b6e544